 We’ll see our little learners begin to make the connection with words and sounds in everything around them.
 With digital activities, whether in the room or learning at home, we find our students asking to play these new games.

 We like to incorporate literacy in many different activities and different types of resources.
 Nothing says fun like hands-on interactive games!

 As students work on word building and towards mastering this skill, they show what they know with match-up activities like this Flowers Ending Sound Match-Up and Popcorn Blends Match-Up.
 They are also building their phonetic awareness through practice with these CVC Spelling Digital Activities.

 To really show off their newfound reading skills, we put together our very own books like this I see Ocean Animals Interactive Reader and I See Fall Interactive Reader.
 We just can’t get enough of seeing our students as they become confident readers.

 Because playing literacy games and activities is a great way to get kids learning without realizing they’re learning.

 We’ve created these Digital Digraph Word Building Activities to connect literacy with the digital world.
 Digraphs can be a challenging concept to teach, so finding an entertaining way to teach this concept makes the learning more enjoyable.

 Implementing these Digraph Digital Activities will help our students to learn that when we pair letters together, they make a brand new sound.
-It Showing them that there are times where a word must be read and not sounded out.
+It Shows them that there are times when a word must be read and not sounded out.

 Want even more ways to bring digital and learning together?
-Be sure to take a look at our Digital Resources.
+Be sure to take a look at our Digital Learning Games Bundle.
 It’s full of math and literacy digital bundles, and games kids enjoy.